PageFreezer: History

 Pagefreezer was founded in 2010 by Michael Riedijk.
 The first version of Pagefreezer.com was launched on May 26, 2010.

 In June 2011, an office in The Netherlands was opened to support European customers.
 The company gained traction after it made the Red Herring Top 100 2012 list as one of three Canadian technology start-up companies.

-On April 8, 2015, Pagefreezer launched a separate SaaS solution known as WebPreserver.com to enable law firms, law enforcement agencies, and investigators to gather legally admissible digital evidence from websites and social media.
+On April 8, 2015, Pagefreezer launched a separate SaaS solution known as WebPreserver to enable law firms, law enforcement agencies, and investigators to gather legally admissible digital evidence from websites and social media.
 In June 2018, WebPreserver became a wholly owned subsidiary of Pagefreezer.

 The company was listed in the PROFIT 500, a list of the 500 fastest-growing companies in Canada in 2017, ranking #19 in the Software category and #50 across all industries.

 In May 2019, the company achieved ISO 27001 certification on its internal processes, in addition to being SOC 2 Type 1 and Type 2 Compliant.